Mannenji Temple

-Mannenji temple is a temple dedicated to the Jodo sect of Buddhism.
+Mannenji Temple is a temple dedicated to the Jodo sect of Buddhism.
 It is located in the town of Iwamizawa, Japan.
 It is known to house the haunted doll Okiku.
-There are many versions of how the doll arrived at the temple.
-But, all involve a girl dying and then her family leaves the doll at the temple.
+There are many versions of how the doll arrived at the temple, but all involve a girl dying and her family leaving the doll there.

 Etymology

 The name Mannenji comes from 万年寺 (Ten Thousand Years).